itsasilhan/Restaraunt-Managment-System/README.md

 #  Restaurant Management Database System

 This project is a fully designed and implemented relational database system for managing restaurant operations.
-It simulates real-world workflows including customer ordering, menu management, employee tracking, and analytical reporting.
+It simulates real-world workflows including customer ordering, menu management, employee tracking, and analytical reporting

 ---